Home

 The score for Music for the End of Time was completed in 1998 and premiered at McGill University the same year.
 The optional video version was completed in 2007 and premiered in Taos, NM.
 This is one of several large scale, music theater or multi-media works William has completed for Abbie.
 Our goal has been to explore new dimensions of performance art and create substantial, meaningful works for the trombone.

-These are the movements and the verses they are based upon:
+These are the movements and the verses from the Book of Revelation they allude to:

 I. A Door Was Opened in Heaven,